puppetlabs/puppet-docs/source/pe/3.2/orchestration_puppet.markdown

 Run Puppet on Demand
 -----

 Use the `runonce` action to trigger an immediate Puppet run on a few nodes.
-If you need to run Puppet on many nodes (more than about 10), you should see [the "many nodes" section below](#run-puppet-on-many-nodes-in-a-controlled-series).
+If you need to run Puppet on many nodes (more than ten), you should see [the "many nodes" section below](#run-puppet-on-many-nodes-in-a-controlled-series).

 [options]: #behavior-differences-running-vs-stopped